junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean raises an eyebrow.
 "I got news, too.
 You first."

 "I think Mom and Dad's souls also fell to the Earth."
 Sam is a little breathless.
 "You know, since the Heaven is cracking up, and I'm pretty sure they were both there before.
-Bobby and those others came down, they must also --"
+Bobby and those others came down, they must also be here somewhere.
+We need to find them."

 "And I know exactly where they are."
 Dean smiles slightly at him, nodding at the phone now in his pocket with his chin.
 "That's Missouri."